setcooki/wp-minio-sync/README.md

 ## 1. Usage

-Download plugin .zip from `/dist` folder and install with Wordpress
+1) Download plugin .zip from `/dist` folder and install with Wordpress

+2) Once installed go to the plugin overview page (`/wp-admin/plugins.php`) and under the plugin details you find a link to the Minio webhook target including the access token.
+This url must be defined as endpoint in your Minio´s webhook server configuration.

 ## 2. Minio